wyc970304/Pomegranate-Appearance-Grading-Based-on-Faster-RCNN/README.md

 <br />
 (d) configs/faster_rcnn/faster_rcnn_r50_fpn_1x_coco.py----The configuration file for system model training & detection.
 If the system cannot work normally, check in this file about the configuration paths of each work files in your PC. <br />
 <br />
-**Noticed that: For all codes in 'mmdetection-master' should be run in the correct environment which supports mmdetection-master.
+Noticed that: For all codes in 'mmdetection-master' should be run in the correct environment which supports mmdetection-master.
 The guideline of configure the environment can be seen in: <br />
 https://github.com/open-mmlab/mmdetection <br />
-(Noticed that it must be the environment of 'master' branch/version of mmdetection.)**<br />
+(Noticed that it must be the environment of 'master' branch/version of mmdetection.)<br />
 <br />
 <br />
 <br />
 <br />
-**2. compare**<br />
+2. compare<br />
 This is the work folder of codes for training & performance testing of two comparison models (i.e. faster rcnn+ResNet50 & faster rcnn+VGG16) in this project developed based on lab source codes.
 It has main parts includes:<br />
 <br />
 (a) folder 'logs_vgg' & 'logs_resnet'----The output path of saving trained comparison models.<br />